thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **COBOL:** programming language designed for business, finance, and admin mainframe systems
 * **NodeJS:** a JavaScript runtime built on Chrome’s V8 engine that allows developers to run JavaScript on the server for backend services
 * **ExpressJS:** a lightweight backend web framework for Node.js used to build APIs and microservices
+* **NestJS:** a TypeScript-based backend framework for Node.js used to build modular scalable server-side apps and APIs
 * **AWS Lambda:** a serverless computing service by Amazon that runs code automatically in response to events
 * **AWS Simple Messaging Service (SES):** a fully managed messaging service by AWS used to send notifications and enable pub/sub comms
 * **AWS Simple Email Service (SES):** a cloud-based email service by Amazon used to send, receive, and emails at scale